s9rt1v/DT-Translators/README.md

 </pre>

 for you can remove symbol like isLocatedIn edge but you should add label for each symbol at least once such as a,b,e,g

+The oC_Cypher2.pdf can be used to check the more concrete detail and information of the string tree of Cypher parser